Income Allocations2018 Statement of Trust Income and Allocations

-The REIT intends to make monthly distributions on the 15th of each month, or the closest following business day, in the estimated amount of $.0175 per Unit commencing on February 17, 2014.
+The REIT intends to make monthly distributions on the 15th of each month, or the closest following business day, in the estimated amount of $.0525 per Unit (post consolidation May 7, 2019).

 As a real estate investment trust, PROREIT is structured to achieve tax efficiency for its investors.